 The ride was from Creston B.C. north to Kaslo with two free ferry rides across the lakes, over to Nakusp and then coming out at Vernon B.C.
-This has to be one of the most scenic and twisty roads that any biker can take through British Columbia.
-It is loaded with twisty roads and scenic lakes and not the hordes of tourist traffic one would expect to find in B.C.

 The one great thing about riding a motorcycle is the camaraderie of fellow bikers you meet on the road.